IgniteUI/igniteui-docfx/en/components/slider/slider.md

            iframe-src="{environment:demosBaseUrl}/interactions/slider-sample-4" >
 </code-view>

+>[!NOTE]
+> When using a slider of type RANGE, binding to `ngModel` will work only in the direction of updating the model from the slider.
+In order to use two-way binding for both values, you can take advantage of the `lowerValue` and `upperValue` bindings.

 In some cases, values near to the minimum and maximum are not appropriate.
 You can further provide a useful range to limit the user choice along with setting [`minValue`]({environment:angularApiUrl}/classes/igxslidercomponent.html#minvalue) and [`maxValue`]({environment:angularApiUrl}/classes/igxslidercomponent.html#maxvalue).
 This can be done by setting [`lowerBound`]({environment:angularApiUrl}/classes/igxslidercomponent.html#lowerbound) and [`upperBound`]({environment:angularApiUrl}/classes/igxslidercomponent.html#upperbound).
 Now, the user will not be able to move the thumb in the range of 0 to 100 and in the range of 900 to 1000.